Naturalism in Classical Indian Philosophy

 Scholars differ among themselves regarding the classical period in Indian Philosophy, but here we will assume the classical period to reach from the end of the Vedic era to the beginning of the early modern age in the fifteenth century CE.
 Classical Indian philosophy is by no means a monolith but accommodates within it different systems which either admitted or denied the infallibility of the Vedas (the hallowed Revealed Scripture of the Hindus).
 The systems upholding the authority of the Vedas are Vedānta, Mīmāṃsā, Sāṃkhya, Yoga, Nyāya and Vaiśeṣika, while the systems that challenged its scriptural authority include Cārvāka materialism and various schools of Buddhism and Jainism.
 Naturalistic traits are available in these systems, but first it is necessary to determine the sense of naturalism relevant for the purpose at hand.

 Peter Strawson in his Woodbridge Lectures (Strawson 1987) points out that the term ‘naturalism’ is elastic in its use.
 He distinguishes two main varieties: hard or reductive and soft or liberal naturalism.
 Hard naturalists view human beings with their different endowments as mere ‘objects’—parts of nature—to be described, analysed and causally explained.
 The claim is that it is possible to have an absolute and pure objective view of human beings and their behaviour.
 Soft naturalists, on the other hand, are ready to accommodate subjective dispositions and personal attitudes within a general naturalistic framework.
+Following John McDowell (1998, 2004, 2008), Ganeri (2012) proposes a more nuanced naturalist scheme to classify non-Cartesian Theories of Mind/Self propounded by classical Indian philosophers where the distinction between hard naturalism and relaxed/ liberal naturalism depends on a distinction between a realm of law and a space of reasons.
+While the realm of law provides an explanatory framework for ideal physics, the space of reason or the logical space justifies ‘conditions of our humanity’.
+On this theory, thinking, knowing, freedom of will, considered ‘natural powers of human beings’ can be accommodated within relaxed naturalism, ‘though they are beyond the reach of natural scientific understanding, …, without thereby relegating them to the sphere of the occult or supernatural’ (McDowell, 2008).
 Another way of discriminating naturalists in recent literature (Kornblith 1985, Papineau 2007) is to distinguish between methodological and substantive naturalism; where the former has as its sub-varieties (a) Replacement Theory and (b) Expansionist/ Normative Theory, while the latter may be subdivided into Ontological and Semantic varieties.
 According to Methodological Naturalism, philosophical theorizing should be continuous with empirical enquiry in the sciences.
 Some Methodological Naturalists want to do away with normative justification theories and to replace them with empirical and descriptive explanatory accounts.
 Other Methodological Naturalists are more liberal and retain the normative level with the proviso that the theorist must not forget that ‘it is an empirical question what normative advice is actually usable and effective for creatures like us’.
 Ontological Substantive Naturalism is the reductive view that there exists only natural and physical things and Semantic Substantive Naturalists emphasize that philosophical analysis of any theoretical concept must show it to be amenable to empirical enquiry.

 A rejection of the supernatural is the point of minimal agreement amongst naturalists of all types, but there is no consensus regarding the boundary between natural and supernatural.
 Most schools of Indian philosophy identify nature with the empirical world or the world of experience.
 Two extreme views about the empirical world are available to Indian theory.
 The Advaita Vedāntins declare the world of experience unreal, an apparent transformation of the eternal and unchanging ultimate conscious principle.
 To the materialist Cārvākas, on the other hand, this world is real and it is composed of physical matter, consciousness is an emergent property of matter and self is nothing but conscious material body.
 They were also known as svabhāvavādins (a term translatable as “naturalists”) because to discard everything supernatural from their world-view they subscribe to a doctrine which holds that the occurrence of an effect is not determined by its cause but by its essential nature, thus making causation entirely redundant.
 This is indeed a unique move in the history of naturalism, for all types of naturalism in the West are intimately connected with the provision of a causal account of the world or of nature.
 In terms of our earlier taxonomy, the Advaita Vedāntins might be branded as non-naturalist and the Cārvākas as hard naturalist.
 In between these two lie the Buddhists, the Jainas, the Nyāya-Vaiśeṣikas and the Sāṃkhya-Yoga philosophers, whose accounts of the empirical world need to be analysed carefully if we are accurately to place them.
 Two questions, the answers to which will help to discern naturalist traits in these systems, are: what are the ultimate constituents of the empirical world, and what is the accepted model of causation for a particular school?
 For the bounds of nature are to be determined by the nature of real entities as admitted in a system and the nature of causal connection amongst these entities.
 If only physical things governed by the rules of mechanical causation are taken to be natural, then attempts would be made either to reduce psychological, biological, social, moral and mathematical entities to the physical or to establish somehow their causal relevance to the physical world.